-This differentiation is, by definition, an expression of stigma.
-A status or characteristic is stigmatized when it is negatively valued by society and, as a consequence, is a basis for disadvantaging and disempowering those who have it.
-Legal prohibitions against same-sex marriage convey society's judgment that committed intimate relationships with people of the same sex are inherently inferior to heterosexual relationships, and the participants in a same-sex relationship are inherently less deserving than heterosexual couples of society's recognition.
+consequence, is a basis for disadvantaging and disempowering those who have it.
+Legal prohibitions against marriage rights for same-sex couples convey society's judgment that committed intimate relationships with people of the same sex are inherently inferior to heterosexual relationships, and the participants in a same-sex relationship are inherently less deserving than heterosexual couples of society's recognition.
 Through that judgment, the State perpetuates power differentials that afford heterosexuals greater access than nonheterosexuals to the variety of resources and benefits discussed in Section III.B above.
 This process of according disadvantaged status to the members of one group relative to another is the crux of stigma.